Ohana Makamae Staff:

 James Dyment – Lead Substance Abuse Counselor

 There really isn’t one reason I work at `Ohana Makamae; it was a blessing that I humbly accepted.
 I wanted to give back to my community and help combat the struggle of addiction that affects the local community.
 Also, helping other addicts helps me with my own recovery.
 I reach my hand out to those struggling with substance abuse disorder, and I hope that they will take hold and see the new life in sobriety.
-This job teaches me to be humble and very understanding; it also teaches me to live with an attitude of gratitude in all aspects of my life.
+This job teaches me to be humble and very understanding; it also teaches me to live with an attitude of gratitude.

 Brien Benjamin MA – Mental Health Counselor

 My intention is to be of service to anyone.
 The resources I offer come from a wide array of experience I’ve gained from growing up in beautiful Boulder Colorado, Cornell University’s undergraduate Psychology department and Naropa University’s Transpersonal Psychology – Wilderness Therapy program.
 Mindfulness, positive self-outlook, nonviolent communication, healthy grieving, and helping people understand the nervous system’s role in moving through and recovering from overwhelming life events are some of my specialties.
 My philosophy revolves around the concepts that we all have a natural tendency toward health and all life events present the opportunity for growth.